rahuldave/ODSCe19-epp/performant.md

 ---

-## Use Case 1: Hyperparameter optimization using dask
+## Hyperparameter optimization using dask

 ```python
 from keras.models import Sequential